aamc.org does not support this web browser.

 Excellence in Academic Medicine

-The AAMC is committed to a culture of excellence in academic medicine where a diversity of perspectives and experiences are valued and respected, and where students, faculty, and staff of all socioeconomic backgrounds, religions, races, ethnicities, and ages, among other attributes, can thrive and best serve patients and communities of all backgrounds.
-This commitment includes cultivating environments that support access to opportunity, meaningful engagement, quality health care, and improved health outcomes for all communities.
+The AAMC is committed to a culture of excellence in academic medicine—one where a broad range of perspectives and experiences are valued and respected, and where students, faculty, and staff of all socioeconomic backgrounds, religions, races, ethnicities, and ages, among other attributes, can thrive and best serve all patients and communities.

 A